nibralab/joomla-architecture/docs/ORM/README.md

 For `Master` in the sample above, the associated Detail records can be accessed using the virtual `details` property, and the associated Tags using `tags`.

+> **Problem**: If a detail has multiple FKs to the same entity type, how should naming be done?
+> Example: Let's say, an article has an `author_id` and a `publisher_id`, both pointing to users.
+> How should the property names be in the user entity?
+>
+> Most intuitive would be `articles_authored` and `articles_published`,
+> i.e., the other entity's type in plural, followed by a verbum derived from the FK fieldname.
+> Is it possible to build an inflector for that?

 ##### Lazy loading

 By default, relations are resolved with lazy loading.
-That means, that the relation data will be loaded as soon as and only if you read the virtual propoerty assigned to that relation.
+That means, that the relation data will be loaded as soon as and only if you read the virtual property assigned to that relation.

 ```php
 <?php